Hot metal typesetting: Comparison to successors

 The nature of text printed via the hot-metal method is notably different from that produced by the phototypesetting processes that followed it.
 As the lead type used to print (letterpress) a page had been directly formed from the type matrix, a good fidelity to the original was achieved.
 Phototypesetting suffered (at least in its early days) from many problems relating to optical distortion and misalignment.
 These disappointing results were a thorn in the sides of many authors and readers (especially of complex or mathematical texts that had many small sub- and superscripts).
-A desire to re-create the aesthetic qualities of hot lead spurred Donald Knuth to create one of the first general-purpose digital typesetting programs, TeX.
+A desire to re-create the aesthetic qualities of hot lead spurred Donald Knuth to create an early general-purpose digital typesetting programs, TeX.

 Although not technically typesetting, stereotyping (electrotype or nickeltype) could be used to cast a reproduction of an entire typeset page (or pages imposed in a forme) using a mold made with an impression using flong (similar to papier-mâché).
 The ensuing casting could be made curved for use on a rotary press or flat for the slower flat-bed presses.
 This technique was often used in newspaper production.